A creamy Butternut Squash Pasta Sauce without the cream! The secret is in the starchy pasta water.

 - salt and pepper to taste

-- 1 lb pasta cooked **RESERVE 2 cups pasta water
+- 1 lb regular or gluten free pasta cooked **RESERVE 2 cups pasta water

 - 1 tsp onion powder

 - 2 cups frozen peas

 Prep the butternut squash and place in a large saucepan with garlic cloves, vegetable broth, generous pinches of salt and pepper and 1/8 tsp red pepper flakes.
 Bring to a rolling boil, cover and turn heat to medium.
 Cook for 10-12 minutes until the squash is tender.

 While the squash is cooking, boil the pasta until al dente, 6-8 minutes depending on your pasta.
 Make sure to season your pasta water with salt, about 1 tablespoon.
 When pasta is al dente, RESERVE 2 cups pasta water before draining all the pasta.

 Place the cooked butternut squash mixture in a blender with 1 cup of the pasta water and 1 tsp onion powder.
 Blend until smooth and creamy.
 Adjust the thickness with extra pasta water if needed.
 Season with salt and pepper to taste.
 Use this as a pasta sauce mixed with your vegetables of choice or continue to make a pasta bake.
 Noting that if you plan on baking it, the sauce should be runny - the pasta will soak up more liquid as it bakes and cools.

 For the pasta bake, heat oven to 400F.